wordofwarning/wordofwarning.org/current/2020-springsummer/dickie/index.md

 #### Credits
 Conceived + performer: Tania Camara, in collaboration with Fabiola Santana<br><br>Technical advice: Jason Crouch | Project Mentor: Peader Kirk
 <br><br>Commissioned [hÅb](/hab) + Contact.<br>Supported using public funding from the National Lottery through Arts Council England.<br>Thanks to .
+*Please note: originally to be shown in a double bill with Ross McCaffrey as Works Ahead 2020, Ross has decided to postpone sharing his work until it can be presented to a physical audience.*

 #### Websites
 <a href="http://taniacamara.com" target="_blank">taniacamara.com</a> | <a href="http://www.facebook.com/events/247575136359260" target="_blank">Facebook event</a> | <a href="http://www.facebook.com/TaniaCamara.Performance.Artist" target="_blank">Tania Camara on Facebook</a> | <a href="http://twitter.com/TaniaCamara2" target="_blank">@TaniaCamara2</a>